 \section{Introduction}

-In this note, we take an algorithmic approach to study positroids, a class of matroids that can be represented by the columns of a real matrix with non-negative maximal minors.
+In this note, we take an algorithmic approach to study positroids, a class of matroids that can be represented by the columns of a real matrix with nonnegative maximal minors.
 More explicitly, for the Grassmannians of lines $\Gr(2,n)$, we provide a characterization for families of $2$-subsets of $\{1,\dots,n\}$ to represent the dependencies of a positroid and study the positroids whose dependent sets are compatible with them.
 We then provide an algorithm to identify all maximal positroids among them.
 This, in turn, enables us to compute the dimension of positroid cells, their boundaries, and their intersections.

-Based on the seminal work on {\em positivity} by Lusztig \cite{lusztig}, as well as Fomin and Zelevinsky \cite{fomin1999double}, Postnikov \cite{postnikov2006total} introduced positroids in the study of the cell decompositions of non-negative Grassmannians and showed that they have remarkable geometric structures.
-For example, the restriction of the matroid stratification of $\Gr(k,n)$ given in \cite{gelfand1987combinatorial}, to the non-negative Grassmannian provides a decomposition of $\Gr_{\geq 0}(k,n)$ into so-called \emph{positroids} cells \cite{postnikov2006total,PSW,rietsch}.
+Positroid varieties in $\Gr(k,n)$ and positroid cells in $\Gr_{\geq 0}(k,n)$, along with their combinatorial and geometric properties, have been the subject of active research over the past twenty years.
+Building on the seminal work on {\em positivity} by Lusztig \cite{lusztig} and by Fomin and Zelevinsky \cite{fomin1999double}, Postnikov \cite{postnikov2006total} introduced positroids in the study of the cell decompositions of the nonnegative Grassmannian and showed that they possess remarkable algebraic, geometric, and combinatorial structures.
+Geometrically, the restriction of the matroid stratification of $\Gr(k,n)$ given in \cite{gelfand1987combinatorial} to the nonnegative Grassmannian provides a decomposition of $\Gr_{\geq 0}(k,n)$ into so-called \emph{positroid cells} \cite{postnikov2006total,PSW,rietsch}.
 Each positroid cell is a topological cell homeomorphic to a ball \cite{galashin2021totally}, and moreover, the positroid cells glue together to form a CW complex \cite{PSW}.
-Since Postnikov's work \cite{postnikov2006total}, positroids have been extensively studied in mathematics and have also appeared in various other fields including in the amplituhedron theory (see, e.g.~\cite{Arkani-Hamed:2016byb} and references therein).
+Since Postnikov's work \cite{postnikov2006total}, positroids have been extensively studied in mathematics and have also appeared in various other fields, including amplituhedron theory (see, e.g., \cite{Arkani-Hamed:2016byb} and references therein).

-On the combinatorial side, Postnikov has identified several families of objects in bijections with positroids, such as decorated permutations, plabic graphs, Grassmann necklaces, and Le diagrams.
-The properties of these objects and bijections among them are further studied in \cite{ardila2016positroids, oh2011positroids, agarwala2020algorithm, talaska2013network, marcott2020combinatorics, casteels2017grassmann} among others.
-Each of these objects has been proven to be useful in a specific approach to analyzing positroids and their geometric properties.
-However, to date, there is no practical algorithm to determine whether a given set represents (the dependent sets of) a positroid, and if so what is its relation with other positroids.
-For example, we are interested to determine whether a given positroid cell lies in the boundary of the closure of another positroid cell.